-Consolidated Statement of Financial Position Consolidated Statement of Profit or Loss

-Independent Auditor's Report Consolidated Statement of Financial Position Consolidated Statement of Profit or Loss Consolidated Statement of Comprehensive Income Consolidated Statement of Changes in Equity Consolidated Statement of Cash Flows
+Notes to the consolidated financial statements for the year ended 31 December 2022 (continued)

-40.5 Market risk continued b) Interest rate risk Interest rate risk is that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+- 40 Financial instruments (continued) - 40.5 Market risk (continued)

+b) Interest rate risk

+Interest rate risk is that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 The Group is exposed to interest rate risk as the Group borrow funds at both floating and fixed interest rates.
 The risk is managed by the Group by maintaining an appropriate mix between fixed and floating rate borrowings, and by the use of interest rate swap contracts.

 The Group's exposures to interest rates on financial assets and financial liabilities are detailed in notes 9, 15 and 20.

-The Group is exposed to the following interest rate benchmarks within its hedge accounting relationships, which are subject to interest rate benchmark reform: USD LIBOR (LIBOR).
+The Group is exposed to the following interest rate benchmarks within its hedge accounting relationships, which are subject to interest rate benchmark reform: USD LIBOR ("LIBOR").
 As listed in note 15, the hedged items include issued AED fixed rate debt and issued AED floating rate debt.
 The Group has closely monitored the market and the output from the various industry working groups managing the transition to new benchmark interest rates.
 This includes announcements made by the LIBOR regulators.

 In response to the announcements, the Group has set up an IBOR transition programme comprised of the following work streams: risk management, tax, treasury, legal and accounting.
 The programme is under the governance of the Chief Financial Officer who reports to the Board.
 The aim of the programme is to understand where LIBOR exposures are within the business and prepare and deliver on an action plan to enable a smooth transition to alternative benchmark rates.
 The Group has identified all effected loan facilities and hedging instruments and has amended the agreements for all but one of these facilities and hedging instruments to adjust to the risk-free rate.
-The one outstanding interest rate swap described below is expected to be adjusted into a new risk free rate in the first guarter of 2023.
+The one outstanding interest rate swap described below is expected to be adjusted into a new risk free rate in the first quarter of 2023.

 All future USD denominated loans will use a new risk-free rate.
 For the moment there had been no guidance on any change to dirham EIBOR reference benchmark nor is any change expected in 2023.

 Below are details of the hedging instruments and hedged items in scope of the IFRS 9 amendments due to interest rate benchmark reform, by hedge type.
 The terms of the hedged items listed match those of the corresponding hedging instruments.
-The Group is exposed to interest rate risk as the Group borrow funds at fixed and floating interest rates: Hedge Type Instrument Type Interest Rate Swap Agreement Receives 3-month LIBOR pays fixed interest rate swap Interest rate sensitivity analysis The sensitivity analyses below have been determined based on the exposure to interest rates for non-derivative instruments at the end of the reporting period.
+The Group is exposed to interest rate risk as the Group borrow funds at fixed and floating interest rates:

+Hedge Type Instrument Type Maturing in Nominal Hedged from Interest Rate Swap Agreement Receives 3-month LIBOR pays fixed interest rate swap 27 Dec 2023 USD 50,000,000 3-month USD LIBOR

+Interest rate sensitivity analysis

+The sensitivity analyses below have been determined based on the exposure to interest rates for non-derivative instruments at the end of the reporting period.
 For floating rate assets and liabilities, the analysis is prepared assuming the amount of asset or liability outstanding at the end of the reporting period was outstanding for the whole year.
-If interest rates had been 100 basis points higher/lower and all other variables were held constant, the Group's profit for the year ended 31 December 2022 would increase/decrease by AED 15,357 thousand (2021: increase/decrease by

-AED 22,980 thousand).
+If interest rates had been 100 basis points higher/lower and all other variables were held constant, the Group's profit for the year ended 31 December 2022 would increase/decrease by AED 15,357 thousand (2021: increase/decrease by AED 22,980 thousand).

-Maturing in

-Nominal

-27 Dec 2023 USD 50.000.000

-Hedged from

-3-month USD LIBOR
+Notes to the consolidated financial statements for the year ended 31 December 2022 (continued)

+40 Financial instruments (continued)

+40.5 Market risk (continued)

+b) Interest rate risk (continued)